saucelabs/packer-builder-lxc/README.md

 Export options:

-Change the export tarball and cherry pick folders you want to export
+Change the export tarball name and cherry pick folders you want to export
 ```json
 {
   "builders": [